 A rehire is an employee who has previously worked for Bonner County greater than one year previously.
 Rehires will be considered as a "new hire" under the guidelines of the compensation, PTO, retirement, medical, etc. policies of Bonners County.
-Exceptions to those policies must be recommended by the elected official and approved in writing by the Board of County Commissioners.

 No employee will be rehired/reinstated without checking the rehire status of the individual first with Human Resources and/or the Department Head Elected Official.